 Ready for Open Enrollment?
 Here’s what to know about it

-Open Enrollment, the window of time when individuals can enroll in a new health plan for 2020, starts in roughly six weeks, on November 1st.
+Open Enrollment, the window of time when individuals can enroll in a new health plan for 2020, starts in roughly one week, on November 1st.
 (Woot woot!)

 And we’re here to help get you prepped and ready for it.
 Here are a few key things to know about shopping for insurance this Open Enrollment.